meghailan/DevOps/ReadMe.txt

-This file belongs to Master folder
+This file belongs to Master folder.

+This is a temporary file.